joomlashack/ShackBuilder/README.md

 ### Tests Workflow

+By running the command `phing test` the script will execute the following steps:

 * Build a installer package for the project using the current version, grabbing all dependencies
 * Start docker containers for PhantomJS and Joomla 2.5 and/or Joomla 3.4
 * Run the following steps in parallel, for multiple Joomla versions